AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 3. The number of houses sold in Ames, IA goes up in the summer and down in the winter.
 4. Homeowners can increase the values of their properties by improving the quality of their kitchen and/or exterior covering of the house
 5. Houses in these neighborhoods would be a good investment: Stone Brook, Northridge Heights, Northridge, Green Hills
-6. This model is automated to clean and process data, and choose the best predictors for house pricing, therefore it can be used in other cities.
+6. A production model was completed to automate the cleaning, pre-processing and modeling steps for any dataset.
+This can be used to try this model in the future and in other cities.